Nkechi-Christabel/sorting_algorithms/README.md

 <h1>Sorting algorithms & Big O</h1>
 <img src="https://cdn-media-1.freecodecamp.org/images/1*KfZYFUT2OKfjekJlCeYvuQ.jpeg" alt="Big O notation" width="100%" height="auto">

 ## Description

-- In computer science, a sorting algorithm is an algorithm that puts elements of a list into an order.
+- <strong>Sorting Algorithm:</strong> In computer science, a sorting algorithm is an algorithm that puts elements of a list into an order.
 The most frequently used orders are numerical order and lexicographical order, and either ascending or descending.
-- Big O Notation in Data Structure is used to express algorithmic complexity using algebraic terms.
+- <strong>Big O Notation:</strong> Big O Notation in Data Structure is used to express algorithmic complexity using algebraic terms.
 It describes the upper bound of an algorithm's runtime and calculates the time and amount of memory needed to execute the algorithm for aninput value.

 ## Requirements